MichaelPNair/Minesweeper-Game/README.md

 If you click on a '0' square, it will automatically reveal the squares around it, so get those tiles early if you can!

-You win if you click on all of the numbers while avoiding all of the mines.
+You win if you reveal all of the numbers while avoiding all of the mines.
 Good luck!

 ## Screenshots
 ![Screenshot of fresh page with no grid generated.](/screenshots/Screenshot1.png)